MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-multi-azure-policies.md

 ms.topic: how-to
 ms.service: azure-stack
 ms.subservice: azure-stack-hci
-ms.date: 07/25/2024
+ms.date: 07/29/2024
 ---

 # Enable Insights for Azure Stack HCI at scale using Azure policies

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2-22h2.md)]

-This document describes how to enable Insights for Azure Stack HCI clusters at scale using [Azure policies](/azure/governance/policy/overview).
+This document describes how to enable Insights for Azure Stack HCI clusters at scale using Azure policies.
 To enable Insights for a single Azure Stack HCI cluster, see [Monitor Azure Stack HCI with Insights](./monitor-hci-single-23H2.md#enable-insights).

+For an overview of Azure Policy, see [What is Azure Policy?](/azure/governance/policy/overview).

 ## About using Azure policies to enable Insights at scale